esl/jekyll-codesync-global/_posts/blog-posts/2019-07-18-getting-distributed-with-firenest.md

 ---
 title: Getting distributed with Firenest
-abstract: In the Elixir world we have a lot of great libraries for many things - ExUnit for testing, Plug for web and Phoenix for realtime communication to name a few.
-Unfortunately, when it comes to distributed systems, it's a bit of a wild west with many small, competing solutions of varied quality...
+abstract: "In the Elixir world we have a lot of great libraries for many things - ExUnit for testing, Plug for web and Phoenix for realtime communication to name a few.
+Unfortunately, when it comes to distributed systems, it's a bit of a wild west with many small, competing solutions of varied quality..."
 speaker_id: michal-muskala52
 type: video
 youtube_id: yKUXhuTJRbk